telus/tds-core/docs/intro/welcome.md

-Welcome to the TELUS Design System (TDS).
+Welcome to the TELUS Design System component library.
+The design system is based on the principles, characteristics, and aesthetics of the TELUS brand.
+We embed the brand into React components which are available in this component library.

-TDS is a set of living guidelines that communicates our brand promise through our digital experiences.
-It's a holistic platform that integrates documentation, guidelines, and design management that serves as single source for digital design guidelines, code patterns and UI elements.
+To learn more about the design system and design principles, or how to get started, please visit the [TDS Github repository](https://github.com/TelusDigital/tds).

-Change the version number at the end of this URL to access previous versions of TDS: [http://telus-design-system-docs.s3-website-us-east-1.amazonaws.com/v0.23.0/](http://telus-design-system-docs.s3-website-us-east-1.amazonaws.com/v0.23.0/)
+To view previous documentation, change the version at the end of this URL: [http://telus-design-system-docs.s3-website-us-east-1.amazonaws.com/v0.34.0/](http://telus-design-system-docs.s3-website-us-east-1.amazonaws.com/v0.34.0/)